yashi-gupta-01/job-application-tracker/readme.md

 ## Contributing

 Feel free to open issues or submit pull requests if you have suggestions or improvements.
-Please follow the contribution guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Contact

-For any questions or feedback, please reach out to [your email address].
+For any questions or feedback, please reach out to [fagun.raithatha28@gmail.com].